inphinit/teeny.js/README.md

-`app.setDebug(Boolean enable)` | Define if debug is on (`true`) or off (`false`), by default is `false` `app.setPublic(String path)` | Define path for use static files `app.setPattern(String name, String regex)` | Create a pattern for use in route params `app.setRequire(String path)` | Set require path for load modules, this function affects the `routes.js` location and modules loaded by the `app.action(methods, module)` method
+`app.setDebug(Boolean enable)` | Define if debug is on (`true`) or off (`false`), by default is `false` `app.setPublic(String path)` | Define path for use static files `app.setPattern(String name, String regex)` | Create a pattern for use in route params `app.setPattern(String name, RegExp regex)` | Create a pattern using a RegExp object `app.setRequire(String path)` | Set require path for load modules, this function affects the `routes.js` location and modules loaded by the `app.action(methods, module)` method
 `app.exec(): Promise<Object>` | Starts server, promise returns server info like `{address: "127.0.0.1", port: 7000}` (see https://nodejs.org/api/net.html#net_server_address)
 `app.stop(): Promise<Object>` | Stops server, promise returns server info